 1929 - Forward John Evans was born in Tilbury in Essex.
 He was signed at the fourth attempt from Charlton Athletic in December 1953 for £12,500, but we suffered relegation in his first season at Anfield.
 His greatest moment with the reds came when he netted all our goals in a 5-3 defeat of Bristol Rovers in September 1954.
 Overall, he struck 53 times in 107 reds games before joining Colchester United in December 1957, including a goal on his 25th birthday as we lost 3-2 in a Second Division fixture at Derby County, with Louis Bimpson also on target.
 Jimmy Dunn bagged the last of his four goals against the reds, with Geoff Barrowcliffe and Tommy Powell also scoring.

-1993 - Academy defender Jakub Sokolík was born in Ostrava in the Czech Republic.
+1993 – Academy defender Jakub Sokolík was born in Ostrava in the Czech Republic.
 He joined the reds in 2009, signing on as a professional four years later.
-He was released at the end of last season, singing on with Yeovil Town in June.
+He was released at the end of the 2013/14 season, signing on with Yeovil Town in June 2014.

 Rob bows out

 1999 - Rob Jones was released by West Ham United, just six weeks after leaving Anfield for one final throw of the dice.
 He had played 243 times for the reds, famously without notching a goal, before suffering a succession of back problems.